New Journeys and first episode psychosis

 • Psychotic disorder due to another medical condition including medication induced psychotic disorder

-• The temporary effects of substance use or withdraw
+• The temporary effects of substance use or withdraw (individuals who use substances may still be referred)

 Early intervention treatment manuals and toolkits